RamiZidan/Task-managment-system/README.md

-# Task-managment-system
+# Task-management-system
-## A Rest-full api for Task managment
+## A Rest-full api for Task anagement

 ### Use cases:
 1. User can create an account and login and register in the applicaton + ( editing and deleting his account settings)